sansseriff/phd_thesis/src/chapter_04/section_04_system_results.md

 ![**Channel JSI and Histogram** a) The singles rates $S_A$ and $S_B$ (grey bars), coupling efficiencies (purple bars), and coincidence rates $C_{AB}$ (diagonal boxes) for different DWDM channel pairings.
 The joint spectral intensity envelop spans several 100 GHz channels.
 So the coincidence rates (KHz, in black) are consistent with the efficiencies $\eta$ (purple bars) and the singles rates (grey bars), they are scaled to represent two branches of the total wavefunction.
 There are four branches in all, for the 4 pairs of 2 interferometer output ports that contribute coincidences.
 In practice, one output each of Alice and Bob's interferometers is measured, thereby capturing one branch.
 See supplemental for details of the scaling method, and the fitting method used to solve for the coupling efficiencies $\eta$. b) Coincidence rates for energy-matched channel pairings.
 The light green bars match the main diagonal in (a).
 Grey bars are measured with x16 DWDM at Alice and a tunable narroband filter at Bob.
 Dashed bars predict the rates for a system with x16 DWDMs at both Alice and Bob c) Histogram of photon arrival events with respect to the 4 GHz clock.
 Dashed black and grey lines show the response functions for coincidence events.
 Red bars represent guard regions where coincidence events are ignored.](./figs_04/jsi_figure_light.svg){#fig:jsi short-caption="Channel JSI and Histogram." width=100%}

 <!-- %## efficiency -->
-Figure @fig:jsi a also shows coupling efficiencies $/eta$ for each DWDM channel, $S_A$ is the singles rate at Alice, and $S_B$ is the singles rate at Bob [@Neumann2022Entanglement].
+Figure @fig:jsi a also shows coupling efficiencies $\eta$ for each DWDM channel, $S_A$ is the singles rate at Alice, and $S_B$ is the singles rate at Bob [@Neumann2022Entanglement].
 As only two of the total four interferometer output ports are measured at once, certain scalings are made to the singles and coincidence rates $C_{AB}$ to reflect a readout configuration with well defined coupling efficiency (see supplementary information).

 <!-- %## 16 channel diagonal -->